AG-Philipsen/cl2qcd/CONTRIBUTING.md

 =================

 If you arrived on these page, it is probable that you are going to contribute to CL2QCD and, then, first of all, thanks for your work.
-If instead you are here for another purpose, we hope you will find what you sarch.
+If instead you are here for another purpose, we hope you will find what you search.

 CL2QCD grew over the years and it has become quite a large code.
 A uniform style and way of behaving by all the authors is crucial to contribute keeping it clean and ordered.